peelingwave/cis221_codepath/README.md

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?

 The following are summary steps I used to deploy MHN-Admin VM in GCP (I used the installation scripts provided by codepath as seen in gif below):
-1. Start new project in GCP.
+1. Start a new project in Google Cloud Project (GCP).
-2. Create wide-open firewalls rules to allow incoming traffic.
+2. Create firewalls rules to allow incoming traffic on ports.
-3. Create MHN-Admin VM.
+3. Create MHN-Admin VM via GCP cloudshell.
 4. Install MHN Admin application with GUI accessible via a web browser using the MHN-Admin ip address.
 ![mhn-admin deployment-gui](https://user-images.githubusercontent.com/98624766/166303962-8e4fa917-d101-4dab-8f5c-6d4fbccec66f.gif)